wenxi1029/CSJourney.github.io/_posts/2022-08-15-Glimpse-into-the-industry.md

+---
-# Glimpse Into The Industry
+title: "Glimpse Into The Industry"
+---

 When I first heard of the role of a pentester, I immediately thought of a show I watched a few years back, Mr Robot, where the protagonist does cool things while struggling with his morals and ethics.
 I was so intrigued by it that I went to scour the web for everything related to hacking and cybersecurity.
 I scanned through many different forms of media and it only got me more excited.
 While it is not all fancy and exhilarating like they show in movies, I do not see any deterence for me, even for the things, such as report writing, that many see as boring.